Private investigator: United States

 Private investigators in the United States may or may not be licensed or registered by a government licensing authority or state police of the state where they are located.
-Licensing varies from state to state and can range from: a) no state license required; b) city or state business license required (such as in five states (Idaho, Alaska, Mississippi, South Dakota, and Wyoming); c) to needing several years of experience and licensing-related training classes and testing (as is the case with Virginia, West Virginia, and California).
+Licensing varies from state to state and can range from: a) no state license required; b) city or state business license required (such as in the five states of Idaho, Alaska, Mississippi, South Dakota, and Wyoming); c) to needing several years of experience and licensing-related training classes and testing (as is the case with Virginia, West Virginia, and California).
 In some states (Indiana, Michigan, Rhode Island), work experience can be substituted with a bachelor's degree in criminal justice.
 In many states, companies offering investigation services must hold an agency license, and all of their investigators or detectives must hold individual licenses or registrations; furthermore, certain states such as Washington have separate classes of licensing for roles such as trainers of private investigators, individual private investigators, and private investigative agencies.
 A few states require character references from people not related to the applicant by blood or marriage (3 in Massachusetts, 5 in Minnesota).
 A few reciprocity agreements allow a US private investigator working in one state to continue work in another for a limited time without getting a separate license, but not all states participate in these agreements.

 In 1887, Colorado became the first state in the union to institute licensing requirements for private investigators.
 Section 12-21-101 of the 1973 edition of Colorado Revised Statutes mandated license for "detective business", section 12-21-109 declared unlicensed operation a misdemeanor.
 However, on February 7, 1977, after El Paso County challenged a local security company Ro'Mar Investigation and Security, Inc.'s right to conduct investigations without a license, the Colorado Supreme Court deemed the law unconstitutional in People v.
 Ro'Mar, citing that the statute did not define a "detective business" and the Secretary of State lacked the ability to define it by rule.
 Following this, several private investigators formed Professional Private Investigators Association of Colorado (PPIAC) in order to try to get the licensing laws reinstated, but the bills died in the General Assembly.
 Four reviews carried out by the Colorado Department of Regulatory Agencies in 1985, 1987, 2000 and 2006 recommended against state regulation due to the lack to harm to consumers.
 On June 10, 2011, Governor John Hickenlooper signed into law Colorado House Bill 1195, which reinstated licenses for private investigators on voluntary basis effective July 1, 2012.
 A license applicant would have to be of 21 years of age or older, hold United States citizenship and have at least 4,000 hours of work experience as an investigator or part of a local, state or federal law enforcement agency; or 2,000 hours with post-secondary education.